"It doesn't work!"

 - Make sure your solution is efficient enough.
-If you're setting a timeout error, you may need to rethink your approach (or check for infinite loops on edge cases!).
+If you're getting a timeout error, you may need to rethink your approach (or check for infinite loops on edge cases!).

-- Some tests are susceptible to mutation of input parameters and fail if solution changes input objects passed to it.
-If kata does not ask you explicitly to change input arguments, make sure you do not do it.
-If you find a kata that fails when input is mutated by solution, raise it as an issue (see here).
+- Some tests are susceptible to mutation of input arguments and fail if your solution changes input objects passed to it.
+If the kata does not explicitly ask you to modify input arguments, make sure you do not do it.
+If you find a kata that fails when input is mutated by your solution, raise it as an issue (see here).